Terrorism in Yemen: Civil Aviation, Meteorological Authority and helicopter attacks

 On November 3, 2002, there was an attack on a helicopter carrying Hunt Oil Co.
-Employees shortly after taking off from Sana'a.
+Employees shortly after taking off from Sanaa.
 A missile and a machine gun were fired at the helicopter injuring two American citizens.
-One person was jailed for the helicopter attack as well as for bombing the Civil Aviation and Meteorological Authority building in Sana'a.
+One person was jailed for the helicopter attack as well as for bombing the Civil Aviation and Meteorological Authority building in Sanaa.

 Jibla hospital

 On December 30, 2002, a suspected Islamic fundamentalist terrorist killed three US workers and wounded one in a hospital in Jibla with a semi-automatic rifle.
 Two men were eventually convicted and executed for the attack - the gunman Abid Abdulrazzaq Al-Kamil, and the 'mastermind' Ali Ahmed Mohamed al-Jarallah, who had also been convicted of the 2002 murder of Yemeni politician Jarallah Omar.

 Al-Salem letter threats

 Teimani Jews reportedly fled their homes due to threats from Muslim extremists.
 Al-Qaeda members sent letters to 45 al-Salem Jews on January 19, 2007, accusing them of involvement in an "International Zionist conspiracy".
-The Jews sent a complaint to Yemenite president Ali Abdullah Saleh and temporarily moved to a hotel near Sana'a.
-The Yemenite government promised to protect their homes and reassured them that they could return.
+The Jews sent a complaint to Yemenite president Ali Abdullah Saleh and temporarily moved to a hotel near Sanaa.
+The Yemeni government promised to protect their homes and reassured them that they could return.